 Doors are a common sight in Machu Picchu and especially in this sector.
 They vary in texture, size and architectural style that set them apart from each other, although all have the same trapezoid shape.
 Some only have one doorjamb and lintel, and some have two.
 Some doors are simple and others have different security mechanisms such as stone rings, central trunks and other mechanisms which served to tie together beams to make the doors more secure.

 To the South of the complex, between the Temple of the Sun and the Royal Palace, the area houses a series of water fountains, the only sources of the vital element for the residents of Machu Picchu.
 The first three water fountains or “Paqcha” in Quechua, have been extremely well sculpted.
 The architectural structures in this area are basically sculpted rock to which are added other decorations such as the spillway and the side walls.
 This beautiful finish is due to the harmony existing between the Temple of the Sun and the Royal Palace.
-These fountains were fed by underground water and carried via a canal to be used for irrigation of crops.
+These fountains were fed by underground water and carried via a canal to be used for the irrigation of crops.

 The enormous leaning block of stone that holds up the Temple of the Sun has a large crack in its bottom part, which has been exceptionally skillfully decorated and furnished to be later used as a tomb.
 It was also a site of worship and offerings to the mummified bodies of the main authorities.
-In the doorway it shows a carving portraying the symbol of the goddess Mother Earth.
-In its interior there are niches, monolithic pillars and other accessories used for religious means and to attend the mummies.
+In the doorway, it shows a carving portraying the symbol of the goddess Mother Earth.
+In its interior, there are niches, monolithic pillars and other accessories used for religious means and to attend the mummies.

 There are four main squares at different levels, but share the characteristic of being rectangular in the classic Inca style, interconnected by sunken stairways in the parameters of the terraces.
 The main square is the largest, which just like the main squares in all Inca cities, had religious and social functions.
 The fourth open area is a square flanked by terraces with their respective access ways, similar to the 1,000 B.C.
 Chavin culture.
 On July 14, 1911, Hiram Bingham arrived together with a team of Yale University specialists in topography, biographies, geology, engineering and osteology, led by local inhabitant Melchor Arteaga.
 They asked him about the city, and he told them it was located on top of an old peak (“Machu Picchu” in Quechua).

-Later, in 1914 Hiram Bingham returned to Machu Picchu with economic and logistic backing from Yale University and the U.S. Geographic Society with the specialists mentioned above, whose report was published and made available around the world with the title “The Lost City of the Incas”.
-In the original map, Bingham carved Machu Picchu into sectors according to the four cardinal points.
+Later, in 1914 Hiram Bingham returned to the site with economic and logistic backing from Yale University and the U.S. Geographic Society with the specialists mentioned above, whose report was published and made available around the world with the title “The Lost City of the Incas”.
+In the original map, Bingham carved the area into sectors according to the four cardinal points.
 Some names have remained the same, but 76 years after the discovery of Machu Picchu, scientific studies carried out by archaeologists from the archaeological foundation of the National Cultural Institute as well as delegations of foreign scientists, have provided valuable conclusions about the use and functions of the buildings.
 These were based on archaeological excavations and the architectonic relations between the buildings with similar construction across the vast Inca empire.
 The periods of occupation have been broken down into the following, based on historical accounts, construction style and ceramics: